 Coyote Hunting Tips Recap

-Using different sound then the previous sound/sounds you may have used.
+Use a sound different from the previous sound/sounds you may have used.
 If that coyote busted you during the last hunt and you were screaming rabbit distress, try using coyote vocals.
 Pup distress is a great attractant to the K9 breed.
 Their curiosity and protectiveness will many times draw them into a location they normally would be more hesitant to approach.

-These are just a few tips of coyote hunting tips to get you started as a new coyote hunter.
+These are just a few tips on coyote hunting to get you started as a new coyote hunter.
 Coyote hunting is a challenging, exciting, and rewarding sport.
 One thing to remember is do not get discouraged!
 Every set you do will gain you more experience, confidence, and future success.